Jordan 191: Racing history

 At the following race in Mexico City, de Cesaris again finished fourth, having qualified in 11th place.
 Gachot started from 20th on the grid but had worked his way up to fifth place when he spun off the circuit.
 He also retired from the next race, the French Grand Prix, spinning out on the first lap having qualified 19th.
 De Cesaris, from 13th on the grid, went on to finish sixth in the race, adding another point to Jordan's total.
 By the German Grand Prix, the number of points scored by de Cesaris and Gachot meant that Jordan were not required to pre-qualify for the remainder of the season.

 After the Hungarian Grand Prix, Gachot's season was curtailed by a two-month prison sentence, for spraying CS gas at a taxi driver in London.
 Over the final six races, three drivers filled in for Gachot: Michael Schumacher, Roberto Moreno and Alex Zanardi.
-Schumacher was a revelation in his first F1 race weekend at the 1991 Belgian Grand Prix, qualifing seventh on the grid (Jordan's joint-best ever at that time), outqualifying de Cesaris who was eleventh.
+Schumacher was a revelation in his first F1 race weekend at the 1991 Belgian Grand Prix, qualifying seventh on the grid (Jordan's joint-best ever at that time), outqualifying de Cesaris who was eleventh.
 Despite this, Schumacher retired from the race on the first lap after his clutch failed.
 Having made his way into second place by the final stages of the race, De Cesaris also retired, within a few laps of the finish, and was eventually classified in 13th.